 In 1993, at the Frankfurt auto show, Isdera showed the Commendatore 1121′, a car originally intended for the Le Mans 24 Hours.
 The Commendatore was the work of Schulz and his two sons.
 It was completed as a pre-production prototype which was to be followed by a limited series with a unit cost of $450 000 USD.
 Unfortunately, before any production Commendatores were made, Isdera went bankrupt and the remainder of the company was sold to Swiss interests.
 This left the sole prototype for the world and, since Schulz was particularly experienced at creating advanced prototypes, it was finished as a fully drivable and roadworthy machine.

 Following the Imperator, Schulz decided to take his concept to the next level with the Commendatore.
 Like the Mercedes-Benz project cars, the Commendatore was packed with new technology hardly anyone else was willing to commit to.
 Thus, to develop this car, Schulz had to spend close to four million euros.

 Most of the money went into advanced systems such an active rear airbrake designed to deploy under braking and an automatically adjustable ride height.
-Furthermore, the car was based around largest Mercedes V12 available at the time and it was supported by a complex tubular space frame.
+Furthermore, the car was based around the largest Mercedes V12 available at the time and it was supported by a complex tubular space frame.
 The 6.0-litre V12 was from the W140 Mercedes 600 SEL.
 Reinforced glassﬁbre and carbonﬁbre bodywork clad a lightweight tubular chassis.
 The V12 was mounted longitudinally just in front of the rear axle, the six-speed Getrag gearbox behind it.

 Despite being driven by Mercedes-Benz mechanics, the Commendatore lends many styling traits from Porsches of the past.
 Its long rear overhang is reminiscent of the long tail Porsche 917 and front lights are straight from the Porsche 968.